antonpetkoff/identifier-suggestion/data/README.md

 ## Data Collection

+Download the Java source code repositories, described in `./meta/repositories.csv` by executing `./scripts/download-repositories.sh`.

+By default they are downloaded and extracted into `./external` where external data is stored.

 ### Searching for GitHub Repositories

 GitHub exposes a REST API.
 One of the APIs is the [Search API](https://developer.github.com/v3/search/#search-repositories) for searching repositories.